phpfu/puphpet-installer/README.md

 ## Contributing

 Testing this composer plugin is difficult because it involves at least 2 other projects: the loadsys/puphpet-release, and the project from which you want to consume it.
-To set up a local project that will exercise this installer and test the result of including the `loadsys/puphpet-release` package in your project, follow these instructions:
+This project contains a `test/` directory that is set up to exercise this installer and test the result of including the `loadsys/puphpet-release` package in a consumer project.
+To use it:

-1. `mkdir some-project-folder; cd some-project-folder`

-1. `git clone git@github.com:loadsys/puphpet-release-composer-installer.git`
+1. Check out this project: `git clone git@github.com:loadsys/puphpet-release-composer-installer.git`

-1. `git clone git@github.com:loadsys/puphpet-release.git`
+1. Check out a copy of the puphpet-release project somewhere to work on it. `git clone git@github.com:loadsys/puphpet-release.git`

-1. Create a branch in either project, and **commit** your changes to the branch.
-(This is very important to the process: Any changes you wish to test must exist in the git index already, not just in your working copy.)
+1. Create a feature branch in either project, and **commit** your changes to the branch.
+(Committing the changes is very important to the process: Any changes you wish to test must exist in the git index already, not just in your working copy.)

-1. `mkdir test-app; cd test-app`

-1. Copy a previously configured and tested PuPHPet `config.yaml` file into the `test-app/` folder, but renaming it to `puphpet.yaml`.

-1. Create a `composer.json` file in the `test-app/` folder with the following contents:

-		{
-			"name": "you/test-app",
-			"description": "Tests that the puphpet-release-composer-installer performs all of its actions properly.", "require": {
-				"loadsys/puphpet-release-composer-installer": "dev-yourWorkingBranchNameHere",
-				"loadsys/puphpet-release": "dev-yourWorkingBranchNameHere"
-			},
-			"repositories": [
-				{
-					"packagist": false
-				},
-				{
-					"type": "vcs",
-					"url": "../puphpet-release"
-				},
-				{
-					"type": "vcs",
-					"url": "../puphpet-release-composer-installer"
-				}
-			]
-		}

-	This file will instruct composer to use local git repos to fetch the dependencies listed, and to ignore the packagist.org website entirely.

-1. Update the targeted branches in the `require:` block of the above composer.json file to match your local working branch names in each project (remember to keep the `dev-` prefix.)

-1. From within the `test-app` folder, run `composer install -vvv`.
-(The `v`s enable highly verbose output that won't always be necessary.
-They're safe to exclude once you're in a rhythm.)
+1. `cd test`

+1. Run `./simulate-composer-install.sh`

+	The script will prompt you for any necessary information, write the appropriate "composer.json" changes for you, reset the tmp/ dir for use, and execute a `composer install` command for you in the tmp/ dir where you can review the results.

-	* The `test-app/` folder should end up with a `Vagrantfile` and `puphpet` folder directly in its root.
+	* The `tmp/` folder should end up with a `Vagrantfile` and `puphpet/` folder in it.
-	* Your sample `puphpet.yaml` file should have been copied to `/puphpet/config.yaml`.
+	* The sample `tmp/puphpet.yaml` file should have been copied to `/puphpet/config.yaml`.
-	* If you have a `.gitignore` file present, it should have been "safely" updated to include the new additions to the root project folder.
+	* If you have a `.gitignore` file present, it should have been "safely" updated to include the new additions to the "root" project folder (`tmp/`).

 1. From here, the process loops through the following steps:
 	* Make changes to the puphpet-release or puphpet-release-composer-installer projects.